Lightweight object used for general-purpose animation via script, using Tweeners.

 Calling this method without arguments will make the

 Warning: Make sure to always add some duration/delay when using infinite loops.
-0-duration looped animations (e.g. single CallbackTweener with no delay or PropertyTweener with invalid node) are equivalent to infinite
+To prevent the game freezing, 0-duration looped animations (e.g. a single CallbackTweener with no delay) are stopped after a small number of loops, which may produce unexpected results.
+If a

 SceneTreeTween's lifetime depends on some node, always use bind_node.